leondutoit/pydatsci/notes/day1.md

 ### Python programming

 [Python](https://www.python.org/) is a dynamically typed, interpreted language.
 Dynamically typed languages verify the correctness of data types when the program is run.
-Interpreted languages are executed by interpreters - programs that read source code and translate it into python bytecode and executed by a virtual machine.
+Interpreted languages are executed by interpreters - in Python this is a program that reads the source code and translates it into python bytecode, which is then executed by a virtual machine.
 The CPU on your machine executes the virtual machine's code.
 For a more in depth dicussion of this process have a look at [this](http://stackoverflow.com/questions/3299648/python-compilation-interpretation-process) article.

 We will use Python for the workshop since it has grown into a rich ecosystem for data intensive work.
 To start the python interpreter interactivey simply type `$ ipython`.
 We will use `ipython` which is an enhanced version of the normal python interactive interpreter.